Weroni-K/Exaphys/README.md

 # Exaphys

-Exaphys was my first project made fully in HTML, CSS and JavaScript.
-Website is made fully in Finnish language.
-I designed and created the website.
+Exaphys is one of my first projects made fully in HTML, CSS and JavaScript.
+Content on the website is fully in Finnish language.
+I designed and developed the website and its visual content.

 The project needs a lot of polishing, but I'm not actively working on it.